consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     Type() hierarchical.ConsensusType
 }
 ```
+An example implementation of a BFT-like consensus protocol for HC can be found [here](https://github.com/filecoin-project/mir)

 ## Lifecycle of a subnet
 The following section presents an overview of the lifecycle of a subnet.